wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/view-logs.md

 ### Understand runtime logs

-When you view component-level logs on the **Runtime Logs** page, you will see both application and gateway logs.
+When you view component-level logs on the **Runtime Logs** page, you will see application, gateway and system logs.

 #### Application logs